cthos/phantom-jetstream/readme.md

 ### Event

 phantom-jetstream is bundled with a bare-bones event dispatcher.
-Currently it only emits the `pageDone` event so the external script can call phantom.exit() on its own, assuming PageSpeed is configured to not exit on page stop.
+Some events pass along data as a second parameter to the callback, but not all do.

+The list of events can be found in docs/events.md

 ```js
 var ev = JetStream.Event.EventDispatcher.getInstance();